Last Updated on

 During my visit to Algiers, I stayed at Hotel ABC, a centrally located hotel, only 2 minutes walk from the main street, friendly English speaking staff, clean, decent size room with good shower and Wifi.

 There´s currently no backpacker hostels or guesthouse in Algiers or Algeria, so basic hotels or AirBNB is your best option if you are on a tight budget.

 Overall Experience Of Algiers.

-I really liked Algiers, it was a nice and pleasant city to walk around, there were enough good local restaurants (many selling top French Cuisine) and coffee shops, the locals were super friendly and welcoming.
+I really liked Algiers, it was a friendly and pleasant city to walk around, there were enough excellent local restaurants (many selling top French Cuisine) and coffee shops, the locals were super friendly and welcoming.